Dissipative response of driven bead-spring-dashpot chains: Comparison against prior results

 Setting $K=0$ in eq.~(\ref{eq:d_mat_def}) and $c=1$ in eq.~(\ref{eq:wdis_const_vel}), we obtain $\bm{D}=\boldsymbol{\delta}$, and

 which corresponds identically to eq.~(19) in ref.~\citenum{Dhar2005}, where the author has used the notation $a$ (instead of $d$ as done in the present work) to denote the pulling distance.

-The work-statistics for a single-mode bead-spring-dashpot subjected to constant velocity pulling was derived in ref.~\citenum{Kailasham2020}, in which the stiffness of the steering spring was taken to be $c_2$.
+The work statistics for a single-mode bead-spring-dashpot subjected to constant velocity pulling was derived in ref.~\citenum{Kailasham2020}, in which the stiffness of the steering spring was taken to be $c_2$.
 Setting $N=1$ and $c=c_2$, we obtain,

 and the dimensionless work

 Denoting the dimensional variables with an asterisk, we have $d=d^{*}\sqrt{H/k_BT}$, $\tau_{\text{m}}=Ht^{*}_{\text{m}}/\zeta$ and $v=v^{*}\zeta/\sqrt{k_BTH}$, we obtain